-The Nmprior data file identifies each non-motorist action immediately prior to the crash (as a separate record).
+The Nmprior data file identifies each non-motorist action at the time of their involvement in the crash (as a separate record).
 It contains the data elements CASENUM, PSU, PSUSTRAT, STRATUM, REGION, WEIGHT, PJ, VEH_NO, and PER_NO, which are described in the beginning of the Data Element Definitions and Codes section.
 The data file also contains MPR_ACT which is described below.

 CASENUM, PER_NO, and MPR_ACT are the unique identifiers for each record.
 CASENUM, VEH_NO, and PER_NO should be used to merge the Nmprior data file with non-motorists from the Person data file.

-NM11 Non-Motorist Action/Circumstances Prior to Crash
+NM11 Non-Motorist Action/Circumstances